PS is a voracious reader and a bibliophile. She has her own library with a collection of thousands of books of different genres.

 - He was orphaned at the age of 11 and raised by his grandmother.
 He, once, attempted suicide.

-- He took literature as a moral and political act which could change the world for the better.
+- He took literature as a moral and political act that could change the world for the better.

 - He was against the Tsarist regime and got arrested several times.